Syphilis: GummataSkip to the navigation

 Gummata are growths of pink, fleshy tissue that contain syphilis bacteria.
 They may appear as nodules or ulcers or become masses that are like tumors.
-Gummata are rare.
-When they do occur, they range from 1 mm to 1 cm in size.
+Gummata are rare and may be up to 0.5 in.
+(1 cm) in size.
 Common sites of gummata include the:

 - Skin, where they cause shallow open sores that heal slowly.

 - Mucous membranes.
 These gummas may become cancerous.

 - Bones, where they cause destruction of bones and pain that is especially severe at night.

 - Eyes, resulting in visual impairment that may lead to blindness.

 - Respiratory system, where they cause hoarseness, breathing problems, and wheezing.